Forced abortion of Feng Jianmei: International media coverage

 Journalist Andrew Bolt used Feng's case to editorialize against abortion in Australia, writing, "Deng Jiyuan has shamed the tyrants of Beijing.
 But ... he shames us here as well."
 He compared Feng's abortion to famous cases in Australia and concluded that the main difference was the graphic pictures of Feng's baby.

 Asia Times Online featured Feng's story in an editorial titled "China's addiction to birth planning".
 Author Peter Lee remarked that it was "disturbing" how many resources the township devoted to persuading Feng, quoting an official as saying, "On that day, pretty much all of the township leadership and relevant staff all went [to get Feng to the hospital]."
 He concluded that the way the case was handled provides strong evidence that at least some of China's leaders are anxious to end the one-child policy.
 In contrast, an editorial published in The Peninsula argued that the case showed China's leaders were losing their ability to control local authorities.

 He Yafu says the controversy has damaged the public image of one-child policy in China.
 Journalist Fareed Zakaria suggested there were signs that the Chinese government was softening its rules, noting the large number of prominent citizens who spoke out against Feng's abortion.
 Zakaria wrote, "Even a few years ago, it would have taken a very brave Chinese thinker to pose that question in public."
 However, he said that formal change would be impossible before a change in leadership occurred, and even then would "take much courage".

 A July 17 piece in The Huffington Post said that the case "captured the public imagination in China because it exemplifies broader systemic issues".
-Feng's case had been cited by both opponents and advocates of the right to abortion care in the United States in support of their causes; for pro-life advocates, the case represented "the kind of 'federally endorsed' abortions that they fear may lie in store for the United States", while for advocates of abortion rights, "[Feng] should have been granted a choice in the first place."
+Feng's case had been cited by both opponents and advocates of the right to abortion care in the United States in support of their causes; for abortion opponents, the case represented "the kind of 'federally endorsed' abortions that they fear may lie in store for the United States", while for advocates of abortion rights, "[Feng] should have been granted a choice in the first place."